h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 While some attributes such as CHAP-Password, etc. depend on insecure cryptographic primitives such as MD5, these attributes are treated as opaque blobs when sent between a RADIUS client and server.
 The contents of the attributes are not obfuscated, and they do not depend on the RADIUS shared secret.
 As a result, these attributes are unchanged in RADIUS/1.1.

+Similarly, MS-CHAP depends on MD4, and RADIUS/1.1 does not change the definition of any MS-CHAP attributes.
+However, MS-CHAP has been broken for decades, as noted in {{ASLEAP}}.
+The only appropriate use-case for MS-CHAP is when it is protected by a secure transport such as RADIUS/TLS, RADIUS/DTLS, or when it is used for "inner tunnel" authentication methods as with PEAP or TTLS.

 A server implementing this specification can proxy CHAP, MS-CHAP, etc. without any issue.
-A home server implementing this specification can authenticate CHAP, MS-CHAP, etc. without any issue.
+A  server implementing this specification can authenticate CHAP, MS-CHAP, etc. without any issue.
+The RADIUS/1.1 protocol changes how RADIUS packets are authenticated, and how "secret" data is obfuscated inside of a RADIUS packet.
+It does not change any authentication method which is transported inside of RADIUS.

 ## Original-Packet-Code